cgsecurity/testdisk_documentation/repairing_filesystem.rst

                                Return to Advanced menu

 If superblock 0 is listed, it means the main superblock is correct.
-If it's damaged, this line will be missing, use next superblock and block size information to run fsck.
+If it's damaged, this line will be missing, use next superblock and block size information to run :command:`fsck`.

 .. code-block:: none